googlecodelabs/cloud-nebulous-serverless/README.md

 - **Run** `gcloud beta run deploy translate --allow-unauthenticated --platform managed --source .` to deploy to Cloud Run
     - The above command wraps `docker build` and `docker push`, deploying the image to [Cloud Artifact Registry](https://cloud.google.com/artifact-registry), and finally `docker run` to deploy the service, all in one convenient command.
+- By default, App Engine &amp; Cloud Functions launch production servers; with Cloud Run, the Flask development server is used for prototyping.
+For production, bundle and deploy a production server like `gunicorn` with these commands:
+    1. **Uncomment** `gunicorn` from `requirements.txt` (commented out for App Engine &amp; Cloud Functions)
+    1. **Uncomment** the `ENTRYPOINT` entry with `gunicorn` replacing the default one in `Dockerfile`
+    1. Re-use the same deploy command
 - You can also use this shortcut to deploy to Cloud Run:

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)